learning-zone/angular-basics/unit-testing-questions.md

 #### Q. Types of Test in Angular?

 The types of Testing looks like -
 1. Unit Test
 2. Integration Test
 3. End to End (e2e) Test

-Unit Test – What is Unit Test in Angular?
+#### Q. What is Unit Test in Angular?
 The Unit Test is used to testing a single function, single components in Isolation.
 This is very fast.

 In this Test, we are not able to say that everything is all right in the application.
 Just for a single Unit or function assure that working fine.

-Integration Testing – What Is Integration Testing in Angular?
+#### Q. What Is Integration Testing in Angular?
 The Integration Testing is used to testing a component with templates and this testing containing more time as per comparison Unit Test.

-End to End Test (e2e) – What is End-to-End Testing in Angular?
+#### Q. What is End-to-End Testing in Angular?
 The End to End Testing is used to testing the entire application looks like -
 1. All User Interactions
 2. All Service Calls
 3. Authentication/Authorization of app